Skip to main content

 Ask whether the insurer is arranging an assessment, requesting more information, or refusing payment for your proposed treatment.
 Keep the issues separate: you may still have a treating team, but payment disputes need evidence addressing causation, reasonableness, necessity, cost, and progress.

-Can I change providers if the treatment is not helping?
+Can I change rehabilitation provider if the current plan is not helping?

-A provider change can be reasonable, but explain why.
-Useful evidence includes a GP referral, notes about lack of progress, access or language issues, a discharge or transfer summary, and a new plan with measurable goals.
+A rehabilitation-provider change can be reasonable, but explain why.
+Useful evidence includes a GP or specialist referral, notes about lack of progress, access or language issues, a discharge or transfer summary, and a new rehabilitation plan with measurable goals.

 Related NSW CTP guides